Occupational segregation: Wage gap

 Women in female-dominated jobs pay two penalties: the average wage of their jobs is lower than that in comparable male-dominated jobs, and they earn less relative to men in the same jobs.
 Since 1980, occupational segregation is the single largest factor of the gender pay gap, accounting for over half of the wage gap.
 In addition, women's wages are negatively affected by the percentage of females in a job, but men's wages are essentially unaffected.

 Wages decreases occur for all workers, regardless of race.
 The crowding hypothesis postulates that occupational segregation lowers all women's earnings as a result of women's exclusion from primarily male occupations and segregation into a number of predominantly female-dominated occupations.
 Given that feminine skills are traditionally rewarded less both in salary and prestige, the crowding of women into certain occupations makes these occupations valued less in both pay and prestige.

 Crowding is found to be alleviated through macro-changes in occupational segregation.
 Teaching, for example, at least in recent generations, is traditionally a female-dominated profession.
 However, when positions open up for women in business and other high-earning occupations, school boards must raise the salaries of potential teachers to attract candidates.
 This is an example of how even women in traditionally female-dominated professions still benefit salary-wise from the gendered integration of the market.

 Wage gaps begin at the point of hire.
-In Penner’s study on the role of occupational sorting for starting salary in a firm, he found that the average market salary rate for the women hired was 67 percent of that of men.
+In Penner's study on the role of occupational sorting for starting salary in a firm, he found that the average market salary rate for the women hired was 67 percent of that of men.
 Compared to that of white people, the average market salary rate for black, Hispanics, and Asians were 72, 84, and 90 percent, respectively.
 Since market salary rates are predetermined before the applicants are hired, the differences in market salaries between each group is the result of occupational sorting.

+Globally, women continue to earn significantly less than men, with average earnings amounting to just 77 cents for every dollar earned by their male peers (International Labour Organization [ILO], 2022).
+This disparity is even more distinct for women who belong to marginalized groups—such as racial and ethnic minorities, migrants, or those with caregiving responsibilities—and for mothers in particular, an occurrence often referred to as the "motherhood wage penalty."

 Von Lockette found that in metropolitan areas with a high concentration of occupational segregation, less-educated black, Latino, and white males received less pay.
 In areas of residential segregation, white men were able to receive better pay, while black and Latino men received less, which indicates the possibility that social/job networks have an effect on pay.